Brownian Loops and Conformal Fields: Introduction

 \subsection{Conformal correlation functions in the Brownian loop soup}

-There is a rich but still poorly understood connection between the conformal field theories studied by physicists and conformally invariant stochastic models such as SLE and the Brownian loop soup.
+There is a rich but still not fully understood connection between the conformal field theories studied by physicists and conformally invariant stochastic models such as SLE and the Brownian loop soup.
 Physicists are often interested in conformal field theories defined by a Lagrangian and focus on the correlation functions (i.e., expectations of products) of local ``observables'' or ``operators.''
-In field theories related to the scaling limit of a lattice model, the usual kinds of local observable considered are sums of (products of) local (random) variables over some macroscopic region, for example the local magnetization in the Ising model.
+In field theories related to the scaling limit of lattice models, the local observables typically considered are sums of (products of) local (random) variables over some macroscopic region, for example the local magnetization in the Ising model.
 In the scaling limit, if the lattice model is critical, such observables may converge to ``conformal fields.''
-Mathematically, these ``fields'' are typically random generalized functions (distributions in the sense of Schwartz).
+Mathematically, these ``fields'' are random generalized functions (distributions in the sense of Schwartz).

 By contrast, conformal stochastic models are often defined and studied using very different methods and with different goals.
 In particular, the Brownian loop soup and SLE describe the behavior of non-local observables, macroscopic random curves such as Ising cluster boundaries.